background image showing women and children in a city devastated by war

 Information for campaigners & committee members

-The barrier to divestment in most cases is not the pension fund committee members but the council officers, who are frequently seen misleading committee members and campaigners alike, with incomplete and even false information.
+The barrier to divestment in some funds is not the pension fund committee members but the council officers, who have been seen misleading committee members and campaigners alike, with incomplete and even false information.
+So it is essential to understand the legal situation.

 Key Findings